tankcdr/tankcdr/README.md

 ## 👋 Hey, I'm Chris Madison

-I'm an AWS cloud architect and back-end engineer located near the South Mountain in North Carolina.
-I stay connected to the web via Starlink.
+I'm an AWS cloud architect and back-end engineer in Charlotte, North Carolina.

-I've worked remotely for 20+ years with my career mostly centeredon NYC and Austin, TX.
+I've worked remotely for 20+ years with my career mostly centered on NYC and Austin, TX.
 Needless to say, I've traveled often to those cities and enjoy both.

 ### Connect with me: